Treason: Finland

 Finnish law distinguishes between two types of treasonable offences: maanpetos, treachery in war, and valtiopetos, an attack against the constitutional order.
 The terms maanpetos and valtiopetos are unofficially translated as treason and high treason, respectively.
 Both are punishable by imprisonment, and if aggravated, by life imprisonment.

-Maanpetos (translates literally to betrayal of land) consists in joining enemy armed forces, making war against Finland, or serving or collaborating with the enemy.
+Maanpetos (translates literally to betrayal of country) consists in joining enemy armed forces, making war against Finland, or serving or collaborating with the enemy.
 Maanpetos proper can only be committed under conditions of war or the threat of war.
 Espionage, disclosure of a national secret, and certain other related offences are separately defined under the same rubric in the Finnish criminal code.

 Valtiopetos (translates literally to betrayal of state) consists in using violence or the threat of violence, or unconstitutional means, to bring about the overthrow of the Finnish constitution or to overthrow the president, cabinet or parliament or to prevent them from performing their functions.

 France

-5 January 1895: The treason conviction of Captain Alfred Dreyfus.
+5 January 1895: Captain Alfred Dreyfus is publicly cashiered after being convicted of treason.

 Article 411-1 of the French criminal code defines treason as follows:

 The acts defined by articles 411-2 to 411–11 constitute treason where they are committed by a French national or a soldier in the service of France, and constitute espionage where they are committed by any other person.

 Article 411-2 prohibits "handing over troops belonging to the French armed forces, or all or part of the national territory, to a foreign power, to a foreign organisation or to an organisation under foreign control, or to their agents".
 It is punishable by life imprisonment and a fine of €750,000.
 Generally parole is not available until 18 years of a life sentence have elapsed.

 Articles 411–3 to 411–10 define various other crimes of collaboration with the enemy, sabotage, and the like.
 These are punishable with imprisonment for between seven and 30 years.
 Article 411-11 make it a crime to incite any of the above crimes.

 Besides treason and espionage, there are many other crimes dealing with national security, insurrection, terrorism and so on.
 These are all to be found in Book IV of the code.

+Additionally, the Code de justice militaire contains other crimes termed as treason: Article L331-2 punishes with life in prison every French national or every soldier in the service of France bearing weapons against France in wartime and Article L331-3 punishes with the same sentence anyone who, part of the crew or the passenger of a French military fleet -either sea or air -, either prevent ralliement or cause disorganised escape in front of the enemy, cause fighting to cease without orders from the commander or causes the enemy to seize the fleet, the ship or the aircraft.